This weekend I had the biggest, best full-circle moment with my son, Levi.

 When I was a kid and my parents split up, there was a period where I didn’t see my dad at all.
-I don’t remember this time because I was between two and three years old.
+I was between two and three years old.
 My big brothers remember a time when my parents lived together.
 I don’t.
-My memory only lets me go back to a point where I was probably about four.
+My memory only lets me go back to a point where I was probably about four years old.
 At that time, my parents had split up and were both in new relationships.
 I lived with my mother and her husband.
 I thought he was my father.
 I can remember hearing his keys in the door, and sprinting over to him screaming an energetic, “Daaaadddyyyy!”
 He would laugh hysterically and sweep me up into his arms.
 That was the routine until one day my dad came to our house.

 “Where is your mother?”